kaiachain/kaia/kaiax/valset/README.md

     - ProposerInterval refers to the `reward.proposerupdateinterval` that is first defined in the ChainConfig (`Reward.ProposerUpdateInterval`) at genesis and never changes afterwards.
 1. Generate the proposer list `ProposerList(U)` from the information at block S.
     - Because multiple block numbers (N) maps to the same proposer update block number (U), it is worth caching the list.
+1. If there was remove votes between [U, n-1], remove the vote addresses from the proposer list.
+    - the removed validators should exist in the qualified list at vote block num
 1. Return the `[(N + R - U - 1) % len]`-th element of the proposer list.

 For example,